 If you want a sculpture that reflects your own loves, browse my Gallery for items for sale or contact me and we (you and I) can co-create a piece of art that is just for you.
 Send me an email at email@example.com

-Grant McMillan is an award winning wood carver and sculptor whose works are in private collections all over Canada, the western United States, New Zealand, South Africa and Asia.
-He strives to work with the nature of the wood, enhancing the grain, texture, colour and hardness to create beautiful works of art, each one as unique as the tree that grew in a location that shaped it over hundreds of years.
+Grant McMillan is a wood carver and sculptor whose works are in private collections all over Canada, the western United States, New Zealand, South Africa and Asia.
+He strives to work with the nature of the wood, enhancing the grain, texture, and colour to create sculptures, each one as unique as the tree that grew in a location that shaped it over hundreds of years.